Zombie Nazis meet a young band of American paratroopers, and the fate of the war and the world hang in the balance.

 After a fiery crash-landing, straight-shooting Corporal Ford (Wyatt Russell) finds himself the de facto leader of a rag-tag squad including soft-hearted Pvt.
 Boyce (Jovan Adepo), wise-cracking Tibbey (John Magaro), bumbling photographer Chase (Iain De Caestecker), and nervous youngster Rosenfeld (Dominic Applewhite).
 Determined to complete their mission, the soldiers find refuge hiding in the home of the intrepid Chloe (Mathilde Ollivier) a French villager who is caring for her baseball-loving younger brother and mysteriously ill aunt.

-Their respite is short-lived, as they soon come face to face with the local baddie Nazi commander Wafner (Pilou Asbæk), but after Boyce discovers an experimental Nazi laboratory underneath the church, the gang soon learns that battling “living” Nazis is the least of their worries.
+Their respite is short-lived, as they soon come face to face with the local baddie Nazi commander Wafner (Pilou Asbæk), but after Boyce discovers an experimental Nazi laboratory, the gang soon learns that battling “living” Nazis is the least of their worries.
 Action, violence, gore, some wild, cringe-inducing moments (in a good way) and a bunch of dead (and undead) Nazis ensue.

 In the end, Overlord is exactly what you think it might be: a slickly-produced, zombie-Nazi-killing-action-adventure-sci-fi-horror of a good time.